LogoLogo

 What is the Variant Curation Interface (VCI)?

 Variant Curation Expert Panels (VCEPs) evaluate evidence to classify a genomic variant on a spectrum from pathogenic to benign with respect to a particular disease and inheritance pattern.
 The VCI is a tool used for this process, and also supports the ClinGen FDA-recognized curation workflow.
-For more information, please see About Variant Curation.
+For more information, please see

 What is the Gene Curation Interface (GCI)?

 Gene Curation Expert Panels (GCEPs) implement an approved process of evaluating the strength of evidence supporting or refuting a claim that variation in a particular gene causes a particular disease.
 The GCI is a tool used for this process.
-For more information, please see About Gene-Disease Clinical Validity Curation.
+For more information, please see

 Who can access the VCI and GCI?